Cloud machine learning

 This notebook is hopelessly outdated and taxonomically problematic.

-Doing compute-heavy workload in the cloud.
-My use for the cloud in this notebook is strictly for the purposes of large-data and or large-model ML.
-I don’t discuss here about serving web pages or streaming videos or whatever, or “deploying” anything.
+Doing compute-heavy workloads in the cloud.
+My use for the cloud in this notebook is strictly for large-data and/or large-model ML.
+I don’t discuss serving web pages, streaming videos, or “deploying” anything.
 That is someone else’s job.

-Better approach: I find some specific things that solve the problems I have, and generalise as needed.
+Better approach: I find some specific things that solve the problems I have and generalize as needed.

 Fashion dictates this should be called “cloud” computing, although I’m interested in finding methods that also work without a cloud, as such.
 In fact, I would prefer frictionless switching between local and cloud computing according to debugging and processing power needs.